-2. Under the Firebird 3 server, restore a copy of v.2.5 backup.
-Here, use the SYSDBA password for the v.3 installation:
+2. Under the Firebird 3 server, restore a copy of the version 2.5 backup.
+Here, use the SYSDBA password for the version 3 installation:

 '''

 gbak -user sysdba -pas masterkey -c security2.fbk {host/path}security2db.fdb

 '''

 3. Under the Firebird 3 server, go to the directory where the isql utility is located and run the upgrade script: